HumabHatterZed/WhistleWindInscryptionMods/README.md

   * Makes _most_ custom abilities modular, meaning they can be found on totem bases and on cards from the den trial.
 * No Donators
   * DEFAULT: False
   * Prevents Donator-class abnormalities from being obtainable in-game (Backward Clock...
-Honoured Monk).
+Honoured Monk), like the original Lobotomy Corp.

 ## ⚜️ Special Abilities
 A number of cards added by this mod possess special behaviour not normally found in the Rulebook.